nnichols/nnichols.github.io/_posts/2018-12-16-alcoholic-amnesiac.markdown

 As the sweet and soulful taste of wormwood and juniper berries coats his throat, he makes his way towards town.
 As he approaches the bar, he encounters Dorek, the bartender, and Jac, the captain of the boat that delivers supplies to each of the local islands.
 They carry worried looks on their faces, and tell Sif that Tim, an elderly human not too far away, has reported many of his farming tools as missing or destroyed.
-While they'd normally chalk it up to his forgetfulness, they've also heard rumors of a small time gang taking up residence on one of the islands.
+While they'd normally chalk it up to his forgetfulness, they've also heard rumors of a small-time gang taking up residence on one of the islands.

 Sif agrees to look into the problem immediately, and Jac offers him a ride to the other island.
 Sif, horrified of the open waters, asks to lock himself in the boat's quarters; however, Jac informs him that a strange Elven man has paid handsomely for privacy as he tours the islands.